-Building façades should respect the public realm edge by controlling and or limiting encroachments that could impede pedestrian connectivity and retail exposure.
-Building designs will be required to support and activate the public realm, plazas and encourage accessibility.
+Building façades should respect the public realm edge by controlling and/ or limiting encroachments that could impede pedestrian connectivity and retail exposure.
+Building designs will be required to support and activate the public realm, and plazas and encourage accessibility.

 - O Projections, overhangs, and recesses should be used sparingly to enhance shadow articulation and scale to building facades.
-Such elements include, but are not limited to:
+Such elements include, but are not limited to the following:

-- small awnings (cloth, metal, wood)
+- Small awnings (cloth, metal, wood).

-- minimal overhanging balconies
+- Minimal overhanging balconies.

-- eave or cantilevered overhangs
+- Eave or cantilevered overhangs.

-- tower elements
+- Tower elements.

-- window/door surrounds
+- Window/door surrounds.

-Articulation of structural rhythm
+Articulation of Structural Rhythm

-Projections and recesses
+Projections and Recesses